1644: William Penn, the businessman and philosopher who founded of the Province of Pennsylvania, is born in London, England.

 1975: KISS releases a live version of the song "Rock and Roll All Nite" as a single.
 The song, which had peaked at No. 57 as a studio track earlier in the year, eventually reached No. 12 in early 1976, the first of six top-20 songs for the band in the 1970s.

 1977: Singer and actor Bing Crosby, one of the best-selling recording artists of the 20th century and the star of movies such as "White Christmas," "Going My Way" and "The Bells of St. Mary's," collapses and dies of a massive heart attack following a round of golf near Madrid, Spain.
 He was 74.
+Crosby won an Academy Award for Best Actor for "Going My Way" and was nominated again for "The Bells of St. Mary's."

 1978: Singer-songwriter, dancer and actor Usher, whose No. 1 hits include "Nice & Slow," "U Remind Me," "U Got It Bad," "Yeah!," "Burn," "Confessions Part II" and "OMG," is born Usher Raymond IV in Dallas, Texas.